gazamcnulty/PP2-Star-Trek-Quiz/README.md

 - Checking buttons
 I clicked on all buttons , including start game, next question, reset button, is starfleet the career for you, and all of the answer buttons on index.html.
 Start game succesfully triggers the first quiz question.
 Next question succesfully moves user from result of current question to the next question.
 Reset question resets the quiz and brings user back to the home page, same as header link.
 Is starfleet the career for you shows user the endgame and gives a paragraph based on users final score, as intended.
 Submit button on application.html succesfully submits the form info via https://formdump.codeinstitute.net/

+- Checking correct answers
+I have checked that all of the possible answers, provide the intended result as to whether they are 'correct' or not.
+The only answers that do yield a correct result, are the ones I have designated as having index item 'correct' in the array.
+I tested answer in every question , the correct ones show a resonse that it was answered correctly , the incorrect ones show a response that it was not answered correctly.
+This was the intended function, I am satisfied with the operation.

+- Cheating / glitching
+I have tried to find a way to trick the quiz or cheat for a better result.
+I have tried this by clicking a wrong answer, then pressing the 'back arrow' key in the browser window, to see if it will let me try the same question again.
+This will not work, since the questions are not on seperate web pages it won't let the user go back, its just the one page.
+I also tried to see if I could keep my score after resetting the quiz by either clicking the reset button or header link.
+However, in both of these cases, the score is automatically brought back to zero, it does not carry over through resets or multiple attempts.
+It is possible to check the correct answers by looking at the javascript in devtools, however I am satisfied that there isn't a way for a user to 'cheat' without looking at the background code.
+Within the scope of this project , I am satisfied that the quiz functions and can't be 'cheated'

 - Checking form
 The form lets me succesfully submit the info while pressing the submit button if I have put info in all of the categories / input elements. it